JohnTelford/rstblog/source/av.rst

 There Are No AVs For Sale
 -------------------------

-AVs are also known as self-driving.
+AVs are also known as self-driving cars.

 There are six levels (0-5) of car autonomy from “no automation” to “full automation” :ref:`Levels of Driving Automation` .
 Most of us are driving Level 0, no automation, or Level 1, driver assistance AV.
 A few like Tesla that are ranked at Level 2, partial Assistance.
 Fewer like the Audi A8 are ranked at Level 3, conditional assistance.
 The prophecy is some Level 4 AV are being tested on public roads.
 There are a few full AV Level 5 concept AV being tested.
 Honda and Tesla are are promoting AV Level 5 is soon to be available.